-- Involvement of the Regions and the Communities in the betterment of the public accounts and the burden arising from the ageing population. - Pursuant to the Sixth State Reform the Walloon Region (the Issuer) was transferred new powers in diverse domains such as environment, agriculture, employment policy, mobility and road safety, health, social policies, urban planning, housing policies, economy and energy. - Pursuant to the Sixth State Reform, powers related to family allowances were transferred from the Federal State to the Walloon Region (the Issuer).
+• Involvement of the Regions and the Communities in the betterment of the public accounts and the burden arising from the ageing population.

+Pursuant to the Sixth State Reform the Walloon Region (the Issuer) was transferred new powers in diverse domains such as environment, agriculture, employment policy, mobility and road safety, health, social policies, urban planning, housing policies, economy and energy.